chris-dura/code-guides/README.md

 ## Sentence case

 Always write copy, including headings and code comments, in [sentence case](http://en.wikipedia.org/wiki/Letter_case#Usage).
 In other words, aside from titles and proper nouns, only the first word should be capitalized.

+## Editor preferences

+Set your editor to the following settings to avoid common code inconsistencies and dirty diffs:

+- Use soft-tabs set to four spaces.
+- Trim trailing white space on save.
+- Set encoding to UTF-8.
+- Add new line at end of files.

+Consider documenting and applying these preferences to your project's [.editorconfig](.editorconfig) file.

 ## The guides